You are here

 - How long can I study abroad?
-You can study abroad for a semester, year, or on a short-term program.
+You can study abroad for a semester, year, summer term, or on a short-term faculty-led program.
 Some students study abroad more than once!

 - How do I apply?
 The entire application process is online.
 Steps vary depending on the program.
 Visit individual program web pages for specific instructions.

 - What can I study?
 Almost anything!
 There are a variety of subject areas to find something to suit your major.
 You can fulfill Liberal Education requirements, degree requirements, or take electives unrelated to your degree.
 Bonus: enrolling in specified UMD study abroad programs fulfills the Global Liberal Education requirement at UMD!
 Browse our Study Abroad Course Database to see what classes past students have taken abroad and start the academic planning process early.